SungardAS/aws-services/lmdeployer/README.md

 ## Lambda Deployer

-AWS Lambda functions to automatically update lambda function codes whenever they are updated in S3 buckets.
+AWS Lambda function to automatically update lambda function codes whenever they are updated in S3 buckets.

-## How To Depoly & Remove Functions
+## How To Depoly & Remove Function

   > cd build